-If you’re planning to run a half marathon in the spring like I am, this means that you’re going to have to train in the cold winter months.
-If you live in the North like I do, you’re not going to be able to run outside on the days when the weather is just frigid, incredibly snowy, or icy.
+If you’re planning to run a half marathon in the spring like I am, you’re going to have to train in the cold winter months.
+If you live in the North like I do, you’re not going to be able to run outside on days when the weather is frigid, snowy, or icy.

 While it’s important to make sure that you do get a good portion of your training outside, a treadmill can be a great alternative to train in different ways for your half marathon.

 If it’s February in Ohio and your race is in May in Virginia, the temperatures are going to be drastically different.
 Since a treadmill is inside, it’s going to mimic the conditions better, as it’s obviously warmer inside than outside in the winter.
 Plus, it will give you the opportunity to try out different race day outfits since the temperature will be more similar inside to what it will be outside on race day.

 Another added benefit is that a treadmill can help you deal with the boredom that you’ll encounter during your race, and you can develop ways ahead of time to deal with the mental challenges.
 You can even use it near the end of your training to do a full half marathon run, because if you can survive 13.1 miles on a treadmill, you can make it through your race no problem!